eggheads/eggdrop/doc/sphinx_source/modules/mod/channels.rst

           This is insecure and not recommended.

         bitch
-          Only let users with the +o flag have op on the channel?
+          Only let users with the +o flag have op on the channel

         greet
-          Say a user's info line when they join the channel?
+          Say a user's info line when they join the channel

         protectops
           Re-op a user with the +o flag if they get deopped?

         protecthalfops
-          Re-halfop a user with the +l flag if they get dehalfopped?
+          Re-halfop a user with the +l flag if they get dehalfopped

         protectfriends
-          Re-op a user with the +f flag if they get deopped?
+          Re-op a user with the +f flag if they get deopped

         statuslog
           Log the channel status line every 5 minutes?
 This shows the bot's